cranci1/Sora/README.md

 ## Frequently Asked Questions

 1. **What is Sora?**
-   Sora is a modular media access app for iOS and macOS, enabling custom plugins to access and play anime, shows, and other media from third-party, user-provided sources.
+   Sora is a modular media access app for iOS and macOS, enabling custom modules to access and play anime, shows, and other media from third-party, user-provided sources.

 2. **Is Sora safe?**
    Yes, Sora is open-source and prioritizes user privacy.
 It does not store user data on external servers and does not collect crash logs.